 Harmful Sexual Behaviour

-Harmful Sexual Behaviour (HSB) is developmentally inappropriate sexual behaviour which is displayed by children and young people and which may be problematic, harmful or abusive.
+Harmful Sexual Behaviour (HSB) is an umbrella term used to describe developmentally inappropriate sexual behaviour which is displayed by children and young people and which may be problematic, harmful or abusive.
 HSB encompasses a range of behaviour, which can be displayed towards younger children, peers, older children or adults.
-Where HSB is directed towards another child, it can be considered to be a type of peer on peer abuse.
+Where HSB is directed towards another child, it can be considered to be a type of child-on-child abuse.
 It is harmful to the children and young people who display it, as well as the people it is directed towards.

 Harmful sexual behaviour can/may:

 - occur between children of any age and gender